maxxNcode/say-to-go/FEATURES.md

 - Searching for "Europe" suggests "Paris, France" or "London, UK"
 - Searching for "Canada" suggests "Toronto, Canada" or "Vancouver, Canada"
 - Searching for "Africa" suggests "Cairo, Egypt" or "Cape Town, South Africa"
+- Searching for "China" suggests "Great Wall of China, Beijing" or "Shanghai, China"

 ## User Interface Features